rjax/requirements/README.md

-# requirements
-A requirements managment application
+# Requirements: a managment application